DavidSA06/Assembly/README.md

 Used for **PIC microcontrollers**.

-Most of the files were designed for the purpose of classroom instruction.
+Most of the files were designed for the purpose of classroom instruction for the Digital Electronics Class (Electrónica II) in the FCFM-BUAP.

 ### Timers (0 and 1)

 - Timer0
 - Timer0 Interruption
 - Timer1

 ### Mathematical Operations

 - Addition